GuilinDev/peerReviewAlgo/bq.md

 Case:

-**Problem:** Few months ago, there was an intern assigned to my project.
-He was helping me build the Kafka and Kerberos authentication in network monitoring system.
+**Problem:** Few months ago, there was an junior engineer assigned to my project.
+He was helping me build the Kafka and Kerberos authentication in zi recruiter project.
 But I found that he gets lost about what we are doing and what he is going to do.

 **Action:** So, I told him that it is not as complex as what he was thinking about.
 I explained the metrics monitoring concepts to him one by one and categorized the things what we were doing and what we are going to do.
 After he is getting comfortable of the whole environment and what I need him to do, I started to assign him the specific tasks.
 And he is doing pretty well.

 **Result:** So when new additions comes to a new environment, getting lost is quite normal.

+For me, I would like to further develop my **leadership/mentoring skills** by actively mentoring others.
+It is important to not only help others around I learn, but to also help them develop their skills and achieve their objectives.

 We'd better to have patience to make then get comfortable of the while environment.
-Otherwise the efficiency will be affected.
+Otherwise the efficiency will be affected like above.
 And that will also help them get used to the working environment quickly and increase his enthusiasm and devote more to the work.

 ### 7. Insist on the Highest Standards 最高标准
 > Leaders have relentlessly high standards — many people may think these standards are unreasonably high.
 Leaders are continually raising the bar and drive their teams to deliver high quality products, services, and processes.
 Leaders ensure that defects do not get sent down the line and that problems are fixed so they stay fixed.